Recipe: Pease Pottage or Pease Pudding

 Patten points out that the dish was popular during the Second World War, when meat and many other foodstuffs were difficult to obtain but dried peas were available as part of the rationing allowance.

 Pease pottage is assumed to have originated as a peasant food centuries earlier.
-Similar dishes, “potages” made of “benes”, are mentioned in a late 14th-century recipe book, The Forme of Cury (see the text in Middle English).
+Similar dishes, “potages” made of “benes”, are mentioned in a late 14th-century recipe book, The Forme of Cury (a fascimile of the Middle English text is available [PDF, 6.7 MB]).
 Back then, before the arrival of potatoes, pease pottage was presumably eaten throughout the country.
 These days, the dish is associated mainly with the north-east of England.

 According to the Durham Foods Ltd website, pease pottage was the original name of the dish.
 The more common modern name, pease pudding, caught on with the invention of the pudding cloth, a square of linen which held ingredients together during the boiling process.